-A product description helps customers understand the key features and USPs of your product.
-The triggering mechanism of the description forces the viewers to land on your site and the best descriptions are compelling enough to make them buy your products.
+Product descriptions help customers understand the key features and USPs of your product.
+The triggering mechanism of the description forces the viewers to land on your site, and the best descriptions are compelling enough to make them buy your products.

 E-commerce brands especially focus on building short, crisp, and detailed descriptions that help increase sales.
 They use numerous approaches to writing product descriptions like infographics, photos, and enticingly written details.

-Let’s look at the parameters responsible for creating a powerful product description that will help you sell your products and gain the traction it needs.
+Let’s look at the parameters responsible for creating a powerful product description to help you sell your products and gain the traction it needs.

-The key to creating the best product description is directly addressing your target audience.
-The ideal customer would be the one who knows about the problem and explaining how your product aims to solve it, helps them rationalize and choose your product.
+The key to creating the best product descriptions is directly addressing your target audience.
+The ideal customer would be the one who knows about the problem, explains how your product aims to solve it, and helps them rationalize and choose your product.

 Identify the target sector and the consumer base and write a creative product description that would resonate with them and help them understand easily about your product offering.

 Include details that would be used when you would directly engage with the customers face-to-face.
-Using the same tonality and a better choice of vocabulary would help construct a copy that has an increased chance of a conversion.
+Using the same tonality and a better choice of vocabulary would help construct a copy with an increased chance of a conversion.

 While selling a product, a seller knows the product in and out and promotes the product on all fronts.
-The problem here is to look from the perspective of a buyer and not the seller.
+The problem here is to look from a buyer’s perspective, not the seller’s.
 Think about the uses of the product that a customer is looking for and put those benefits forward.

 Today, the potential buyer market is not interested in mundane features.
-They will be more interested if the product and its description address their biggest pain points and solutions.
+They will be more interested in the product if its description addresses their biggest pain points and solutions.

 The formula is to turn the features into tangible benefits.
-First, figure out what are the features that get you excited about your product.
+First, figure out the features that get you excited about your product.
 Now, avoid listing them directly.

 Turn features into benefits by answering these questions based on your product: